What is a nebulizer?

 - Mask or mouthpiece

-- Place your medicine in the bottom of the nebulizer cup.
+- Place your medication in the bottom of the nebulizer cup, as shown below.

 - Connect the tubing to both the aerosol compressor and nebulizer cup.

 - Turn on the compressor with the on/off switch.
-Once you turn on the compressor, you should see a light mist coming from the back of the tube opposite the mouthpiece as shown to the right.
+Once you turn on the compressor, you should see a light mist coming from the back of the tube opposite the mouthpiece.

 - Sit up straight on a comfortable chair.

-- If you are using a mask, position it comfortably and securely on your face as shown to the right.
+- If you are using a mask, position it comfortably and securely on your face.

-- If you are using a mouth piece, place it between your teeth and seal your lips around it as shown to the right.
+- If you are using a mouthpiece, place it between your teeth and seal your lips around it.

 - Take slow, deep breaths through your mouth.
-If possible, hold each breath for two to three seconds before breathing out.
+If possible, hold each breath for 2 to 3 seconds before breathing out.
 This allows the medication to settle into the airways.

 - Continue the treatment until the medication is gone (about 7-10 minutes).
 Use all of the medicine unless you are directed otherwise by your doctor.

 - Wash your hands with warm water and soap, and dry them with a clean towel.